troclaux/notes/aws.md

 - event publishers: sends message to one SNS topic
 - event subscribers: listens to the sns topic notifications
-  - each subscriberto the topic will get all the messages
+  - each subscriber to a topic will get all the messages
-  - services that can be target subscribers:
+  - services that can be target subscribers: sqs, lambda, kinesis data firehose, emails, sms, mobile notifications, http(s) endpoints
-    - sqs
-    - lambda
-    - kinesis data firehose
-    - emails
-    - sms
-    - mobile notifications
-    - http(s) endpoints

 ## SQS (Simple Queue Service)

 > message queuing service that allows you to decouple and scale microservices, distributed systems and serverless applications

-- fully managed
+- fully-managed
 - unlimited scalability
-- low latency
 - messages are kept for 14 days
-- messages can be
+- messages can be xml or json
-  - xml
-  - json

 - producer service: produces requests to sqs
 - consumer service: consumers requests from sqs